 Sure, studying the best is a good way to learn, but so is studying the worst, not because you want to emulate them, but because you begin to “recognize those things as they creep into your own work.”

-“This isn’t the the Ouija board or the spirit-world we’re talking about here, but just another job like laying pipe or driving long-haul trucks.”
+#14.
+“This isn’t the Ouija board or the spirit-world we’re talking about here…”

 To many aspiring writers, a great piece of writing is something mystical, filled with an almost frightening power, and they look at the writers who create such magic with reverence, maybe even worship, longing for the day when they can discover their closely-guarded “secrets.”

 Yes, there is some magic to it, but the same magic exists in every type of art, and it’s accessible to everyone.
 Here’s how:

 Write.
 Every day.
 For years.